wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-python-flask-dr.md

 If your `FLASK_DEBUG` flag is set to true, then your changes should automatically be reloaded into the running server, so refresh your form, fill in your phone number and a message.
 Make sure the number is in international format without the '+' at the start.
 Hit "Send SMS" and check your phone!

 I hope it worked for you!
-If not, check out the extra lines in the [sample code][sample-code] in `server.py` and `index.html` that use Flask's flash message mechanism to report errors to the user.
+If not, check out the extra lines in the \[sample code] in `server.py` and `index.html` that use Flask's flash message mechanism to report errors to the user.

 ### And We're Done!